eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

 telnet: Unable to connect to remote host
 ```

-As observed this is fairly straightforward.
-Let's say r1 now needs to peer with 50 more routers a new router within that same BGP group.
-This clearly become cumbersome, since we would need to add new IP addresses per BGP peer we configure.
-This is prone to configuration error and/or forgetting to add the new peer IP's under the prefix-list leaving the edge interface unprotected.
+As observed this is fairly straightforward to configure, but now let's say r1 needs to peer with 50 more routers within that BGP group, this clearly becomes cumbersome since we would need to add new IP addresses per BGP peer we configure.
+This is obviously prone to errors and/or potentially forgetting to add the new peer IP's under the prefix-list leaving the network unprotected.
 This where apply-path feature comes into play.

-Instead of updating `prefix-lists` to match the BGP peer address, we create a *single* apply-path and inherit the peer IP address from the configuration automatically, this then is passed to `prefix-list` which will contain the list of peer IP's.
+Instead of updating `prefix-lists` to match the BGP peer address every time a new peer is added, we create a *single* apply-path and inherit the peer IP address from the configuration automatically, this then is passed to `prefix-list` which will contain the list of peer IP's.

 If we delete, add, rename IP's, the apply-path would be updated dynamically.